It’s always a good time to look ahead into what awaits us in the future of social media and how we can better prepare for it.

 I see an increase in CEO’s taking the social media bull by the horns and leading from the front to be the face of their organizations.
 Why?
 Because the realization of “People Follow People” more than they do companies or logos is finally setting in.

 FrankFeather.CEO, StratEDGY :

 I believe we are starting to see the segmentation, fragmentation, and demassification of social media.
 The major platforms are generic “mass” social media.
 I believe they must demassify to survive and prosper, as did print media before.
 If the giants do not segment their user market (and not just through big data analysis) into special interest groups, then I don’t think they can attract advertisers and survive.
 Facebook is particularly vulnerable.
 But I don’t see Ello or Tsu, for example, as the answer, as they are just more of the same.
 Users create their own communities of interest, through their own personal networking, despite the failure of the platforms to provide or facilitate that.
 The most effective is LinkedIn with its Group feature.
 I don’t believe that Facebook or Twitter can duplicate that kind of segmentation without breaking themselves apart.
 Disenchanted users (and advertisers) will drive this change.
 So organizations need to be aware of this state of flux and be ready to reposition themselves with whatever new media emerge.
-I think this pattern will become evident during 2015.
+I think this pattern will become evident in the future.
 Indeed, if a no-brainer platform came along tomorrow, the likes of Facebook could implode within a matter of a few weeks.
 Disenchanted users would simply abandon them.

 MichaelQTodd.CEO, Abundance Marketing :